 From the Top returns for live tapings at Kamehameha Schools Hawai'i campus (Kea'au, Hawai'i) and the Blaisdell Concert Hall in Honolulu.

-Thanks to your generosity and vision, HPR has been able to keep our statewide network operating in the black during the last 15 years of tremendous growth.
+Thanks to the generosity and vision of our more than 13,000 members, HPR has been able to keep our statewide network operating in the black during the last 16 years of tremendous growth.